 Visitors and people living here often ask "Is Malta's tap water safe to drink?" and one would like to think there is an easy yes or no answer.
 But really it is more complicated because its not just safety that we need to keep in mind, the tap water in Malta is changing as the country develops and grows and the environment is also changing.

-So here we will attempt to provide some perspectives as we see them.
+So here we will attempt to provide some perspectives as we see them currently.

 Where does Malta's water supply come from?

-Much of our water comes from desalinisation plants and Malta has three of these in Ghar Lapsi, Pembroke and Cirkewa.
+Much of the tap water comes from desalinisation plants and Malta has three of these in Ghar Lapsi, Pembroke and Cirkewwa with a new plant opening up in Hondoq, Gozo in 2021.
 These plants process the water and add chlorine to ensure the safety of the water to EU Standards.

 What are the risks of drinking tap water in Malta?

 So although the tap water in Malta is safe to drinking according to all the EU and WHO guidelines there maybe reasons why you would want to consider carefully before doing so.